ismailgunayy/frontend-masters-progress/README.md

 <h5 style="margin-bottom: 5px">Disclaimer</h5>

 I only added the courses and paths that I am interested in.
 To see all the content, [visit the site](https://frontendmasters.com/).
-Also the notes that I took during the courses are exclusive to me.
-They are not created with the motivation of creating a resource for people.
+Also, the notes that I took during the courses are exclusive to me.
+They are not created with the motivation of creating a learning resource for people.

 ## Learning Paths